Simultaneous Detection of Longitudinal and Transverse Bunch Signals at a Storage Ring: Detector synchronization

+A straight forward way to measure synchronously the different bunch parameters is to feed the signals from the different detectors into one common DAQ system, e.g. an oscilloscope.
+This is suitable if all devices are located close to each other at a storage ring with compact design (e.g. \cite{PhysRevSTAB.4.054401}).
+In our case, this is not directly possible for several reasons.
+The first point is the location of the detector systems at different positions around the storage ring.
+In addition, at these systems dedicated post-processing of the raw-data is required.
+The FGC and the EOSD setup delivers 2D images while the KAPTURE system provides -- in the multi-detector mode -- one data point per bunch, turn, and detector.
+The acquisition has to be aligned temporally to enable correlation studies between derived parameters like CSR intensity, energy spread and bunch length.

-The setups described above are located at different locations around the storage ring.
-To provide a common origin of the time axis for these different measurement stations with single-turn resolution we need to synchronize them among each other.
-The timing system \cite{Hofmann_IPAC_10} that is based on one event generator (EVG) and several event receivers (EVR) is used in order to generate a common measurement trigger.
-For synchronous measurements the different intrinsic hardware delays of the experiments have to be taken into account (Fig.~\ref{fig:SyncScheme}).
+To provide a common origin for the time axis with single-turn resolution, we need to synchronize the acquisition.
+The timing system \cite{Hofmann_IPAC_10} -- based on one event generator (EVG) and several event receivers (EVR) -- is used to generate a synchronized measurement trigger.

-KAPTURE and KALYPSO use a hardware technology with continuous sampling, independent of the coupled detectors.
-The acquisition trigger starts the storage of the data into the memory and therefore a quasi-instantaneous start of the recording is achieved.
+Furthermore, the intrinsic hardware delays have to be taken into account.
+KAPTURE and KALYPSO sample continuously, independent of the coupled detectors.
+The acquisition trigger starts the data storage into memory and therefore an instantaneous synchronization of the recording is achieved.

-For the FGC setup this is different: Due to the measurement controls and the inertia of the mechanical components a certain time is needed for the first sample to be recorded.
-To protect the sensor from overexposure, the mirror has a holding position in which the light passes the sensor and thus the light spot has to be driven first onto the sensor to be recorded as it is illustrated in Fig.~\ref{fig:FGC_Delay_Measurement}.
+For the FGC this is different: Due to the measurement controls and the inertia of the rotating mirror, a certain advance time is needed before the first sample can be recorded.
+To protect the sensor from overexposure, the rotating mirror has a hold position in which the light is not on the sensor.
+Thus the light spot has to be driven first onto the sensor to be recorded.
 This also ensures the measurement is taken in the regime of linear mirror motion.
+The synchronization schemes takes these delays into account and compensates for them by triggering the FGC the required time before other devices (see \cite[Fig. 2]{KehrerIPAC2016}).